 The Lid Off Laser 558 is a book written in 1984 about the latest offshore radio station, Laser 558.
 The book explores the organisation behind LASER 558 (Deka Overseas Inc) and the people who funded and worked for the radio station.

-The book has been out of print for some years but is being republished in 2017.
+The book has been out of print for some years but is due to be republished shortly.